50% OFF SITEWIDE

 Garlic is a great treat for chickens because of its health benefits and because it is a natural pest deterrent.
 Incorporating garlic into the chickens' feed can help repel mites, as the compounds excreted through the chickens' skin make them less appealing to pests.

 Apple cider vinegar (ACV) can be added to your flock's drinking water to create an inhospitable environment for mites.
 ACV boosts the immune system of chickens, making them healthier and more resistant to infestations.
-For a added health boost, try Buff Clucks Aquaboost!
-It includes a special blend of ACV, Cinnamon Oil, and Oregano Oil.
-Grab a bottle HERE.
+For an added health boost, try Buff Clucks Aquaboost!

 Herbs such as lavender and rosemary have natural pest-repelling properties.
 Placing these herbs in nesting boxes, dust baths, and around the coop can help keep mites at bay.
 Not only do they help in deterring mites, but they also promote a calming and healthy environment for chickens.